McBenny/base/new-project-installation.md

 * `bower install inuit.css --save-dev`
 * ...

+**Warning**
+A check is needed into the inuit.css component: It appears that to date, a missing property in the .bower.json causes problems in further Brunch actions.
+To correct it:
+* edit `\bower_components\inuit.css\.bower.json`,
+* if missing, add the `"main": "_inuit.scss",` line as first line into the first curly brace.

 And save your work with `bower init` (creates the bower.json file).

 ##Install other node modules